lailaCivatti/BMI_calculator/README.md

 Still need to work on form validation and adding more functionalities to the app, though.

 Things to do:
-1. Make design responsive;
-2. Make sure accessibility is okay;
+1. Make sure accessibility is okay;
-3. Place event for validating input on real time as user types;
+2. Place event for validating input on real time as user types;
-4. Check if SCSS is well structured (apply BEM);

 That's it for now =)